Top resources

 Report a sidewalk issue with mySLC.

-For questions or concerns about sidewalk ADA ramps or waterway construction, call the Engineering Division at 801-535-7961.
+If you have questions about ADA ramps or waterway construction, call the Engineering Division at 801-535-7961.

 Road Paint Markings & Traffic Signs